-If you have third-party antivirus software also, right-click on their icon present in the taskbar and hit the Disable button.
+If you have third-party antivirus software also, right-click on the icon present in the taskbar and hit the Disable button.

 Note: Antivirus software is essential to protect our PC against viruses and security threats.
-So once you have done, don’t forget to turn on the security services.
+So once you have done it, don’t forget to turn on the security services.